 After a nice stroll around Bastakiya, while the heat sneaks up from above and below, take a break for tea or coffee in a typical Arabic (air-conditioned) cafe.

 And then, not very far from there, there is a museum you were recommended to visit.
 Located in the old Al Fahidi Fort from 1787, it offers all you can find regarding Dubai’s history and heritage.

 Al Fahidi Fort did exist at the spot and it was the ruler’s residency and pillar of defense not far from the Gulf.
-In 1970 it was renovated and turned into the museum.
-I barely got out of the group of excited Japanese tourists who were moving slowly in densely packed circle, flashing their cameras all around.
+In 1970 it was renovated and turned into a museum.
+I barely got out of the group of excited Japanese tourists who were moving slowly in a densely packed circle, flashing their cameras all around.

 Replicas of old Arab houses are displayed in the courtyard, covered with reed, fireplace in the middle, maybe a bed or a large pillow on the floor.

 There is a spiral lane taking you down to the chilled basement with the actual exhibition.
 The group of children was greatly amused by the exhibition, and I was drawn towards two skeletons, male and female.
 They date back to the 3rd millennium BC, were uncovered in Jumeira in that same position – hugging each other.

 You will not need more than 30 minutes for the whole Museum.
 If you don’t bring your children along, that is.